 Find out what students from the programme think about their time at KTH.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Electromagnetics, Fusion and Space Engineering are:

 On completing the course, graduated students are expected to contribute to the creation of more sustainable cities.
 For example, they will learn how to produce efficient electromagnetic devices which can be used to produce driverless cars and to better control the traffic in our cities, thus reducing our environmental impact.

 Graduates will contribute to the development of our industry and infrastructures.
-For example, electromagnetics are the basis for any communication system.
+For example, electromagnetics is the basis for any communication system.
 Guided media, such as fibre optics, and antennas, are required to provide the transfer of data from/to our computers or phones.
 New communication systems will contribute to the development of more efficient infrastructures that are also more environmentally friendly.

 On completing this programme, graduates will able to help to reduce climate change.
-For example, students will learn about the recent advances in fusion and solar energies, which are two of the potential solutions for reducing the carbon-emissions that are causing global warming.
+For example, students will learn about the recent advances in fusion and solar energies, which are two of the potential solutions for reducing the carbon emissions that are causing global warming.